canonical/launchpad-manual/reference/services/buildbot.rst

 - **Buildbot Worker:** For worker units, the deployment process looks as
   follows:

-  - For charms, you can build and upload the charm to charmhub via the charm recipe.
+  - For charms, you can build and upload the charm to Charmhub via the charm recipe.
 You can deploy a new charm version via the mojo specs.